Tectonic Plates and Boundaries Map

 Continental Rift Boundary

-These are Divergent Boundaries that occur on the continental lithosphere.
-As the rigid lithosphere thins, and warms, rifts and rift valleys form.
+These are Divergent Boundaries that occur on the continental lithosphere; as the rigid lithosphere thins and warms, rifts and rift valleys form.
 These rifts are likely to produce new oceans.

 A well-known Continental Rift is the East African Rift between the African and Somalian plates over a large area of Africa.
 FSU.